Characters: The Legend of Zelda: Ocarina of Time

 - The Hero Dies: One of the Alternate Timelines in the series begins when Link is defeated in the final battle with Ganon.

 - Heroic Mime: The reason Link says so little, per Word of God, is to further his role as Audience Surrogate.
-However, when this Link appears in another game as the Spirit Advisor to the next Link, it's averted as he speaks quite a bit.
+However, when he appears in another game as the Spirit Advisor to the next Link, it's averted as he speaks quite a bit.

 - Heroic Spirit: As usual with the Links, nothing can get him down.
 Not even missing out on seven years of his life while Ganondorf ran amok in the kingdom.